position-pal/Documentation/content/docs/5-implementation/4-user-groupd-service.md

 ## Event-Driven Communication with RabbitMQ

-For asynchronous communication scenarios, such as notifying other services when users are created or updated, we implemented an event-driven approach using **RabbitMQ** with the **Observer Pattern**.
+For asynchronous communication scenarios, such as notifying other services when users are created or updated, we implemented an event-driven approach using **RabbitMQ**.

 The User Service publishes domain events when user-related actions occur, such as member join group or group creation.
 Other services can subscribe to these events and update their local projections accordingly.